HomeStudiosDIY/HomeStudiosDIY/README.md

 <a id="readme_top"></a>

+If you're looking to build your own locally hosted Smart Home and more, you're in the right place.

+The key focus will be to keep all your data locally.
+Allowing you to have full control over your data and who can access the data.

-If you're looking to build your own locally hosted Smart Home, you're in the right place.
-The key focus will be on Home Assistant as the heart of the smart home making automation simple, powerful, and private.
+on Home Assistant as the heart of the smart home making automation simple, powerful, and private.

 My goal is to keep things as beginner-friendly as possible, so you don’t have to waste hours digging through countless videos.
 I’ll provide step-by-step written guides and videos to help you get started, along with more advanced guides and videos for when you're ready to dive deeper in to it.